kaloyan-marinov/goal-tracker/README.md

 (a) a prominent part of contemporary life is what can be aptly described as "open-ended forms of entertainment", which are pervasive and omnipresent; while open-ended forms of entertainment (such as TV series, video games, social media, etc.) are not inherently bad, we can easily allow them to consume too much of our waking hours; and

-(b) spending our free time "as we see fit" can include things that range from spending quality time with people we love or _exercising_ regularly; to _traveling_; to _developing a useful skill_ or _seeking out new opportunities_.
+(b) spending our free time "as we see fit" can include things that range from spending quality time with people we love or exercising regularly; to traveling; to developing a useful skill or seeking out new opportunities.

 # The functionality provided by the web application